pragmagrid/pragmagrid.github.io/_posts/pragma34/2017-12-15-pragma34-importantDates.md

 February 27, 2018: PRAGMA / CENTRA Japan Meetings 2018 [Registration](http://www.pragma-grid.net/pragma34-registration/) Opens<br>

-March 30, 2018: Registration deadline.
-See more details described on the [Registration page](http://www.pragma-grid.net/pragma34-registration/) on this site<br>
+<strong>March 30, 2018: Registration deadline</strong> so that accurate head counts are in place for meals and events.
+See more details at the [Registration page](http://www.pragma-grid.net/pragma34-registration/) on this site<br>
 <br>
 <br>
 <br>